How to Get the Best Satellite Internet Provider

 Costs vary depending on the provider and the type of speed you need.
 If you do a lot of online gaming or like to stream movies, you may want to select a faster package, which will result in a higher monthly price.

-Here’s a look at the price ranges offered by the three main satellite internet providers:
+Read our review of the price ranges offered by the main satellite internet providers.

 11. What are the customer service and support like?

 Each provider has its own customer service and support program.
-HughesNet, Exede, and dishNET all offer customer support via email, chat, and phone, as well as extensive online resources.
+HughesNet and Viasat offer customer support via email, chat, and phone, as well as extensive online resources.

 To truly gauge how happy current customers are with different providers and their services, it’s not a bad idea to check out current reviews and online forums.